smissaertj/GnomePaper-GUI/README.md

 Set your screen resolution and desired interval.
 You can specify comma separated keywords as well, e.g. `nature,wildlife,forest`
 Click the `Configure & Install GnomePaper GUI` button.

+Alternatively, you can set a one time random image using `Set Random Image` in the Actions menu without installing.

 ![](screenshot.png)